namese1994/datatechlead_test/README.md

 # datatechlead_test
-repository for Data Tech Lead test
+repository for Data Tech Lead test for Task: A01